 Using parameters in sp_WhoIsActiveStandard execution, without parameters

-The @filter parameter allows us to define what we want to fetch (supports wildcard% to perform searches like LIKE '% string%'), while the @filter_type parameter allows us to define where we want to fetch this information.
-Possible types for @filter_type are:
+The @filter parameter allows us to define what we want to search for (supports the wildcard% to perform searches like LIKE '% string%'), while the @filter_type parameter allows us to define where we want to search for this information.
+The possible types for @filter_type are:

 - Session: Allows you to search for a specific session.

 - program: Allows you to search for sessions using a particular client software to connect to the database.

 - : This type of filter is used to filter queries running on a given database.

 - login: Filter used to filter the sessions of a particular user.

 - host: Use this filter to view only sessions coming from a specific hostname

 The @show_own_spid (BIT) parameter determines whether the session performing the procedure itself will be part of the final result that will be shown on the screen.
 The default value is 0 (zero), making the session itself not shown by default.

 The @show_system_spids (BIT) parameter determines whether SQL Server internal system sessions will be displayed in the SP end result.
 The default value is 0 (zero), causing these sessions to be skipped.